panglesd/cmarkit/test/expect/basic.exts.md

 {.standalone #attributes}
 {also="stack"}

+### Inline attributes

-{.I am} not a block attribute due to
+{.I am} not a block attribute, but a standalone inline attribute, as I have content in the line.

+In the middle of paragraphs, {.inline #attributes} work.

+However, at the end, they do {pause}